dfarkins/scorebug/README.md

 part of the window and is not intended for broadcast.
 In a production environment the green background can be chromakey'd, and the top part of the window can be cropped.

-Email me with any comments or questions. joe.schwehr@gmail.com
+Message me with questions or concerns.
+Thanks.